ankur6ue/covid-papers-analysis/README.md

 ```angular2
 docker run -p 5000:5000 -v ~/dev/apps/ML/covid-papers-analysis/data/models:/app/data/models -e PYTHONUNBUFFERED=1 -it covid-papers-analysis:latest
 ```
+The `-v` option maps the model directory on the host to /app/data/models so you don't have to copy the model files into the container.
+Please change the models directory path to the correct path on your computer in the command above.

 ## GPU Support
 To enable GPU acceleration within the Docker container, follow these [instructions](https://github.com/NVIDIA/nvidia-docker).